kkretsch/JaStaCry/README.md

 Still under internal review.

-In the meatime have a look at [JaStaCry Blog](https://jastacry.org)
+In the meantime have a look at [JaStaCry Blog](https://jastacry.org)